-Ever wonder why sometimes beauty doesn’t come across in images?
+Ever wonder why beauty doesn’t always come across in images?
 That’s because feelings are non exchangeable.
 Some places just need to be seen and experienced in person.
 Verana, a handmade hotel situated in Yelapa, Mexico, is one of those places.
 Aesthetically stunning, the hotel is even more special when felt.

 Built, designed, and envisioned by Heinz Legler and Veronique Lievre, founders of BoutiqueHomes, Verana not only reflects the elevated taste level of its owners, it also reflects the idea and purpose often times discovered when traveling somewhere very remote.
-With 9 distinct and intricately designed homes spread around a hilltop property with perplexing ocean views, Verana was handmade to foster relaxation, privacy and retreat.
+With nine distinct and intricately designed homes spread around a hilltop property with perplexing ocean views, Verana was handmade to foster relaxation, privacy and retreat.

 The creative couple has been developing concepts, building, and decorating homes and movie sets for years, so when they founded the invite-only vacation rentals site Boutique Homes, it was just natural that it would become the go to source for design-forward vacations.
 This is how I came across Verana, their first development project.

 “We built one house first, then a second one for friends and it slowly developed….
 Vero wanted a pool so we built a pool.
 And then a kitchen.
 There was no plan for a hotel, it grew organically” says Heinz, who has been coming to Mexico for a few decades now.